 We all have strengths and limitations that define our perspective in speed development.
 The strength coach that comes primarily from the weight-room might look at strength being the primary determinant of speed.
 The sports scientist might frame speed in terms of ground reaction time.
 The track coach sees stride length and stride frequency…

 I consider myself very lucky in that I developed a wholistic view of speed.
-When I started to learn about multi-directional speed there really wasn’t much on this topic from a research standpoint.
-I was also lucky to not live in a youtube era where I might have been swayed by the thousands of videos with a “wow-factor” drill focus.
+When I started to learn about multi-directional speed, there wasn’t much on this topic from a research standpoint.
+I was lucky to not live in the Youtube era where I might have been swayed by the thousands of videos with a “wow-factor” drill focus.

 My influence of how athletic speed occurs was developed by watching.
-I had no other choice.
-I would watch athletes on old film back in the 80’s, live during practices, and in real time during a game.
+There was no other choice; watching athletes on old film back in the 80’s, live during practices, and in real time during a game.
 I know what I saw, I just didn’t know what I was “seeing”.
 What I mean by this is athletes were covering distance and getting from one place to another, and even though some used their limbs differently than others, they still had similar characteristics.

 By not having quick YouTube access and lack of literature on multi-directional speed, I developed a “coaches-eye” by witnessing thousands of reps over and over.
-My ability to see also became my ability to understand as I studied more about the science what might be lacking in some athlete’s movement efficiency.
+As I studied more about the science what might be lacking in some athlete’s movement efficiency, my ability to see also became my ability to understand.

 I was able to categorize movement into three areas allowing me to quickly assess potential limitations in an athlete’s movement.

-Biomechanics- If I noticed the athletes was not very efficient and it was due to position of limbs and postures of upper and lower body, I identified it as a mechanical issue.
+Biomechanics- If I noticed the athletes was not very efficient, due to position of limbs and postures of upper and lower body, I identified it as a mechanical issue.

 Strength/Power- Many times athletes are unable to hit positions and postures simply because they lack strength.
 Or, I notice they are unable to project their body forward explosively due to low levels of power.

-Motor Learning- Often I see athletes understand what to do, but they just are not able to coordinate the pattern well initially.
+Motor Learning- Often I see athletes understand what to do, but they just are not able to coordinate the pattern well.
 With each rep, the seemed to be getting closer to the efficient skill.
 This, I know to be a motor learning issue and they simply need more reps.